 Garmin is known for its high-quality fitness watches, which include the Garmin fēnix 6 and 5.
 No matter what type of wearable you're seeking, you'll be able to find a model that has the features and functionality that you desire.
-The fēnix lineup is a perfect example of this as there are multiple options to choose from.
+The fēnix model lineup is a perfect example of this as there are multiple options to choose from.

-These watches were built for outdoor adventurers who crave in-depth activity tracking, among other helpful features.
-If you're happy with the essentials, the Garmin fēnix 5 is more affordable and delivers on the basics and some other goodies.
-If you want to take it a step further, you might want to spend the extra money for the fēnix 6.
+These Android smartwatches were built for outdoor adventurers who crave in-depth activity tracking, among other helpful features.
+If you're happy with the essentials, the Garmin fēnix 5 delivers on the basics and some other goodies.
+If you want to take it a step further, you may want to go for the fēnix 6.
 But let's take a closer look at the Garmin fēnix 6 vs. 5.

 |Display||1.3" sunlight-visible, transflective display||1.2" sunlight-visible, transflective display|